postmanlabs/labs-docs/_posts/07_postman_for_public_apis/2016-07-11-run_button.md

 2. If you do not have it already, create the collection of requests you would like to link to in your documentation.
 You can learn how to create a collection [here][0].

-We recommend you creating collections for the list of endpoints as well as specific workflow examples.
-Examples help learn faster.
+We recommend creating collections for a group of endpoints.
+It's also preferable to create example workflows; they help in getting you up and running with Postman faster.

 Keep in mind, Run in Postman works well with Swagger and RAML too.
 Just convert your file to a Collection by [importing it in Postman][1].